 We love to give gifts to our children.
 The greatest and most lasting gift we can give them is to be their prayer intercessor, affecting and imprinting their generation with God’s faithfulness.
 The material things we leave our children are temporary; however, our prayers and examples can make a significant impact on them for a lifetime.
 Our greatest blessings will come when we see God answering our prayers in their lives.
 We may die before we see the answers to our prayers, they will not be cancelled when we go to heaven.
 They will outlive us.

 Do your children and grandchildren see an authenticity and sincerity about you in your relationship with God?
-What a blessing it would be for me to hear my children and grandchildren say, “I want to have a relationship with the Lord like my mother and grandmother modeled for me.”
+What a blessing it would be for me to hear my children and grandchildren say, “I want to have a relationship with the Lord like parents and grandparents modeled for me.”
 I hope I can say in the years to come, “I have no greater joy than to hear that my children and grandchildren are walking in the truth” (3 John 1:4).

 - What kind of memories will my children and grandchildren have of me?